top of page

 I’m a little embarrassed to tell you how I got injured.
 I’d like to say my back and neck were casualties of a deathmatch dodge ball league, or the result of hang gliding to triple lutz landing in a crosswind, but no, I got injured by sitting.
 I don’t even mean sitting in a caving harness for a 12-hour fundraising spelunkathon.
 Just sitting.

 Yup, before I’d mastered home ergonomics, all-day sitting in my work-at-home chair through the early months of the pandemic was a hazardous act.
-The worst part of a sitting injury is I didn’t even have a colourful story to show for it, unlike my husband Dan, who’s way better at flamboyant injuries.
+The worst part of a sitting injury is not having a colourful story to show for it, unlike my husband Dan, who’s way better at flamboyant injuries.

 On an unsuspecting spring day, I was working from home at the beautiful but non-ergonomic oak desk Dan built in his garage woodshop.
 He was back in the shop, where a power tool had been droning on for so long I'd tuned it out, until an impolite utterance polluted the air.

-For the briefest moment, I figured he’d just ruined a $50 dollar piece of oak with an errant cut.
+For the briefest moment, I figured he’d just ruined a 100-dollar piece of oak when the router went off course.
 A microsecond later, I realized what had happened and bolted to the back door, where Dan was running in, grasping a bleeding paper towel over his right hand.
 Being the calm, cool, collected wife-in-waiting for woodshop mishaps, I sprang into decisive action.

 Boil some water!
 Nope, that’s for childbirth.
 Find some ice!
 Yeah, that’s the one for severed digits.